Category: Trend Analysis

 Real change management involves:

-• Ensuring that new behaviors are safer than old ones
+• making new behaviours easier than old ones

 What Successful Transformations Do Differently

-Organizations that realize success after go-live treat transformation as an ongoing muscle, not a one-and-done project.
+Organizations that succeed after go-live treat digital transformation as an ongoing capability rather than a one-time project.

-• Govern decision quality, not just system usage
+• measuring decision quality rather than system usage

-Go-live, in fact, is the start of learning, not the end of work.
+For these organizations, go-live marks the beginning of learning, not the end of transformation.

 Final Thought